 Sales Tax Refund - HB 7023 by Rep. Hutson would allow qualifying new businesses in designated rural areas to apply for refunds of up to 50% of the sales tax paid on electricity.
 The bill caps the amount paid for eligible refunds at \$600,000.
-We will now concentrate on amending the language into the companion measure, SB 1634.
+HB 7023 passed out of the House and we will now concentrate on amending the language into the companion measure, SB 1634.

 Convening Session - SB 72 by Sen. Flores and HB 9 by Rep. Nunez would change the starting date of Florida's regular legislative session.
 This will not affect the date of our cookout in 2015 but could change it for election years.
 Both bills would have session convening in January of 2016.
 However, SB 72 would only be for January 2016 while HB 9 would have session convening in January in every even-numbered year.
 HB 9 passed out of the House and SB 72 is ready for the floor.

-Utility Relocations - SB 218 by Sen. Grimsley and HB 345 by Rep. Beshears would allow FDOT to pay for the relocation of municipal or county owned utility facilities on public roads in counties designated as rural areas of economic concern (RACEC).
+Utility Relocations - SB 218 by Sen. Grimsley and HB 345 by Rep. Beshears - would allow FDOT to pay for the relocation of municipal or county owned utility facilities on public roads in counties designated as rural areas of economic concern (RACEC).
 SB 218 was amended on the floor and now also would require FDOT and local governmental authorities to bear all or part of the cost of relocation of utility lines in certain situations, including when a utility's facilities were installed as a means to serve the governmental authority; and if a relocation of utility facilities is needed because of a commuter rail service project (or an intercity passenger rail service project).
 In addition, a utility would be able to certify that it does not have evidence to either prove or disprove that it has a compensable property right when assessing who should bear the cost of relocation.
-SB 218 is ready for a final vote in the Senate and HB 345 is ready for the floor.
+SB 218 passed out of the Senate and HB 345 is ready for the floor.

 GHG Regulation - SB 1174 by Sen. Gibson and HB 1027 by Rep. Wood is a Memorial that would urge Congress to direct the U.S. Environmental Protection Agency (EPA) to consider the remaining economic life of fossil fuel power plants and other factors when promulgating the rule to regulate emissions from existing plants.
 The Memorial also would urge Congress to direct EPA to allow states to implement less stringent standards or longer compliance periods, and to give states maximum flexibility on implementing the proposed rule.
-Both bills are ready for the floor.
+SB 1174 passed out of the Senate and HB 1027 is ready for the floor.